Churchill Crocodile

 The Churchill Crocodile was a British flame-throwing tank of late Second World War.
-It was a variant of the Tank, Infantry, Mk IV (A22) Churchill Mark VII, although the Churchill Mark IV was initially chosen to be the base vehicle.
+It was a variant of the Churchill tank, a heavily armoured infantry tank.
+The flamethrower was mounted in the hull of the tank with the fuel in a trailer pulled behind.

 The Crocodile was introduced as one of the specialised armoured vehicles developed under Major-General Percy Hobart, informally known as "Hobart's Funnies".
 It was produced from October 1943, in time for the Normandy invasion.

+Although originally developed for the Mark IV, the latest Mark VII variant of the Churchill was used.